Andy Cato: Groove Armada

 After Oxford, he moved to London, where he began acting as a disc jockey at nightclubs such as Fabric where he started in the upstairs bar, and composing music.
 He set up the label Skinny Malinky, which produced records under various aliases included Big C, Mother's Pride, Vadis, Beat Foundation, Fatback Boogaloo and Qattara (with Alex Whitcombe).

-He formed the successful Groove Armada after he met Tom Findlay in 1994 in Cambridge, through a common friend who was his girlfriend (and now his wife), Jo, whom he met at Oxford.
+He formed the band Groove Armada after he met Tom Findlay in 1994 in Cambridge, through a common friend who was Jo, his girlfriend at the time, who later became his wife.
 In London they had a dance night called Captain Sensual at the Helm of the Groove Armada.
 In 2003 they started the Lovebox Festival, named after the club night they started in London venue 93 Feet East in 2002.

 Personal life

 In 2008, Cato moved with his family to Gascony in France.
-In 2013, they acquired a 100-hectare farm, where they now grow organic no-till crops and raise livestock in pasture.
+In 2013, using the proceeds of selling the rights to his Groove Armada songs, they acquired a 100-hectare farm, where they now grow organic no-till crops and raise livestock in pasture.
 Cato is now a full-time farmer, but he still finds time to DJ, with occasional gigs in the UK and Ibiza and regular DIY releases.

+In 2022, Cato took on the 25 year lease of a National Trust Farm in Oxfordshire, using the techniques and non-intrusive farming skills used in France.
+Cato appears alongside his Wildfarmed business partner George Lamb in series 3 of Clarkson's Farm.

-Groove Armada are on a farewell tour of Australia and New Zealand in 2022.
+Groove Armada performed a farewell tour of Australia and New Zealand in 2022.